-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 An alternative to fabric paint is fabric dye but it is significantly different from fabric paint.

 There are many kinds of dye that are meant specifically for a type of fabric.
-Depending upon the type of dye, it may be transparent looking like alcohol-based paint or more saturated and rich like acrylic-based fabric paint.
+Depending upon the type of dye, it may be transparent looking like alcohol-based paint, or more saturated and rich like acrylic-based fabric paint.

-The way to use it can also vary significantly on the type of dye and overall, is a very different experience than fabric paints.
+The way to use it can also vary significantly on the type of dye and overall is a very different experience than fabric paints.

 Types of applicators

 The type of applicator decides how you can paint or design your textile.
-Fabric paints come in a variety of ways to apply it.
+Fabric paints come in a variety of ways to apply them.

 Here are some ways you can use fabric paint.